wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

 ##  7. Display run conditions: datetime, OS, Python version, etc.

 <a name="DefineUtils"></a>

-##  8. Define utilities for managing data storage folders and files
+##  7. Define utilities for managing data storage folders and files

+<a name="ManageFolders"></a>

+### 7.1.
+Create, navigate to, and remove local working folders

+<a name="SQLLite"></a>

+### 7.2.
+Local machine in-memory SQL database  = SQLLite</a>

+PROTIP: A SQL databases locally created from within a Python program is as transitory (temporary) as the program instance itself.

+CAUTION: Encryption of data in transit and at rest is still needed on such "scratch" databases.

+For more persistant storage which lives to serve many different instances of a program, use a proper database established in a cloud enviornment.

+Instead of SQL, consider use of a Redis/Kafka key/value server/service

 ##  9. Generate various calculations for hashing, encryption, etc.